Cupressaceae (cypress family) Sequoia

 Sequoia sempervirens coast redwood

-Redwoods have been regularly planted on campus and continue to be popular.
-An example is the dense planting in 2003 of redwoods, along with deodar cedars, along Campus Drive West at the Clark Center (Bio-X).
-In many locations, however, they do not receive the moisture that they depend upon when growing in the fog belt and, as a result, do not thrive; if regular summer irrigation is withheld they may die.
-Obviously redwoods should not be planted with coast live oaks, which expect a rainless summer and if kept moist will die of root rot.
-It would be interesting to locate the biggest redwood on campus.
+Redwoods have been regularly planted on campus; their popularity hasn’t waned.
+Several were densely planted in 2003, along with deodar cedars, along Campus Drive West at the Clark Center (Bio-X).
 A specimen probably planted in 1924 at 1509 Portola Avenue, Palo Alto, measured 114 feet in 1995.
 The backyard coast redwood at 3759 La Donna Street, an official Palo Alto heritage tree, measured 125 feet tall with a diameter of 64 inches in 1999.

 Numerous redwoods are in the area of Salvatierra Walk and the back of the Law School that were in the gardens of early faculty homes that once occupied the area.
-A fine grove is between the Faculty Club and Kingscote Gardens; one of Stanford’s best single specimens is in the lawn north of the Old Union.
-Two trees that have not lost their lower branches grow at 849 Pine Hill Road.
+A fine grove is between the Faculty Club and Kingscote Gardens, and may contain Stanford’s tallest; one of campus’s best single specimens is in the lawn north of the Old Union.

 A group of five, the largest with a 15-foot girth, is off Serra Mall east of Herrin Hall with a plaque reading as follows: